aptabase/aptabase_flutter/README.md

 `Note:` You need to change your main function to be `async` and call `WidgetsFlutterBinding.ensureInitialized();` before initializing the SDK.

-Afterwards you can start tracking events with `Aptabase.instance`:
+Afterward, you can start tracking events with `Aptabase.instance`:

 ```dart
 import 'package:aptabase_flutter/aptabase_flutter.dart';